GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

 The `weak convergence of probability measures
 <https://en.wikipedia.org/wiki/Convergence_of_measures#Weak_convergence_of_measures>`_
-is a notion of convergence that is based **not just on having events with probabilities that are converging, but also that some events are “close”**.
+is a notion of convergence that is based **not just on having events with probabilities that are the same for the two distributions, but also that some events are “close”**.
 Indeed, classic convergence in probability just tells us that the same observation should have the same probability in the two distributions.
 Weak convergence takes in account the topology of the observations.
 For instance, to go back to the problem of spatial